morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 getEatableFruitsCovariant(eatableConsumerCovariant);
 {% endhighlight %}

 This looks amazing and it is also much more flexible!
-Now we only have to implement the getEatableFruitsCovariant and we are done!
+Now we only have to implement `getEatableFruitsCovariant` and we are done!
 It goes like this:

 {% highlight java %}
 private static void getEatableFruitsCovariant(Consumer<? extends Eatable> eatableConsumer) {